actions-rs/grcov/README.md

 6. After the successful execution, `actions-rs@grcov`
-    will set an Action output called `report` with an absolute path to the coverage report file.
+    will set an Action output called `report` with an absolute path to the coverage report file under `/tmp`.

     This file can be uploaded to any code coverage service, ex. with [codecov](https://github.com/marketplace/actions/codecov) or [coveralls](https://github.com/marketplace/actions/coveralls-github-action) Actions help: